akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 cmis:name=myWhitepaper.pdf,
 CamelCMISContent=java.io.BufferedInputStream@53ad0d89
 ```
-If you look at this a litte bit closer, it is a JAVA Array with only one entry.
+If you look at this a little bit closer, it is a JAVA Array with only one entry.
 And this entry is a JAVA Map.

-Let's qickly put the *cmis:name* in a exchange property: Add a *Set Property* component to the route.
+Let's quickly put the *cmis:name* in a exchange property: Add a *Set Property* component to the route.
 Set the expression language to *simple*, the simple expression to *${body[0]["cmis:name"]}* and the Property Name to *FileName*

 Was that to quick?
 You want a picture here?
 Come on!
 You've done that before!